filswan/swan/client/README.md

 ```
 lotus client deal --start-epoch <current_epoch+11640> --manual-piece-cid=CID --manual-piece-size=datasize <Data CID> <miner> <price> <duration>
 ```
 The default start epoch is the 49 hours after you publish the deal, so it is current_epoch +5880

 We recommend you using 4 days for us prepare import for you, so it should be  current_epoch+(24*4+1)*60*2 = current_epoch+11640

+The default start epoch is the 49 hours after you publish the deal, so it is current_epoch +5880

+We recommend you using 4 days for us prepare import for you, so it should be  current_epoch+(24*4+1)*60*2 = current_epoch+11640